 Our compensation committee may grant incentive stock options, nonstatutory stock options and stock appreciation rights under the 2019 Plan, provided that incentive stock options are granted only to employees.
 The exercise price of stock options and stock appreciation rights under the 2019 Plan will be fixed by the compensation committee, but must equal at least 100% of the fair market value of our common stock on the date of grant.
 The term of an option or stock appreciation right may not exceed ten years; provided, however, that an incentive stock option held by an employee who owns more than 10% of all of our classes of stock, or of certain of our affiliates, may not have a term in excess of five years, and must have an exercise price of at least 110% of the fair market value of our common stock on the grant date.
-Subject to the provisions of the 2019 Plan, the compensation committee will determine the remaining terms of the options and stock appreciation rights (e.g., vesting).
-Upon a participant's termination of service, the participant may exercise his or her option or stock appreciation right, to the extent vested (unless the compensation committee permits otherwise), as specified in the award agreement.
+Subject to the provisions of the 2019 Plan, the compensation committee will determine the remaining terms of the options and stock appreciation right, to the extent vested (unless the compensation committee permits otherwise), as specified in the award agreement.